alttch/bma-info/eva4/quickstart.rst

 distribution, :ref:`eva4_eva-shell`) on a single machine to "/opt/eva4" directory and automatically deploys basic services.

-Additionally, Python in installed and the virtual environment is created at */opt/eva4/venv*.
+Additionally, Python is installed and the virtual environment is created at */opt/eva4/venv*.
 Python is required for :ref:`eva4_eva-shell` and some other services.